Olipet24/engsci_notes/2024-2025/winter/AER373/lectures/Chapter 1.md

 - At every location on boundary, for each coordinate direction, either traction or displacement is specified
 	- No location where both is specified

-Two types of forces in solid mech.
-Body forces or surface tractions
+Two types of forces in solid mech: Body forces or surface tractions

 **Body Forces**: arise due to distribution of mass (gravity) or charge (EM) throughout body
 - consequence of volume and distribution of the appropriate physical characteristic throughout that volume